Joe Biden is set to become the next president of the US, vowing new direction for divided country

 Trump is the first incumbent president to lose reelection since Republican George H.W.
 Bush in 1992.

-In Wilmington, Delaware, near a stage that has stood empty since it was erected to celebrate a potential victory on Election Night, people cheered and pumped their fists as the news that the presidential race had been called for the state's former senator arrived on their cell phones.
+In Wilmington, Delaware, near a stage that has stood empty since it was erected to celebrate on Election Night, people cheered and pumped their fists as the news that the presidential race had been called for the state's former senator arrived on their cellphones.

 On the nearby water, two men in a kayak yelled to a couple paddling by in the opposite direction, "Joe won!
 They called it!" as people on the shore whooped and hollered.
 Harris, in workout gear, was shown on video speaking to Biden on the phone, exuberantly telling the president-elect "We did it!"
 Biden was expected to take the stage for a drive-in rally after dark.

-People streamed into Black Lives Matter Plaza near the White House, waving signs and taking cellphone pictures.
+People streamed into Black Lives Matter Plaza near the White House, near where Trump had ordered the clearing of protesters in June, waving signs and taking cellphone pictures.
 In Lansing, Michigan, Trump supporters and Black Lives Matter demonstrators filled the Capitol steps.
 The lyrics to "Amazing Grace" began to echo through the crowd, and Trump supporters laid their hands on a counter protester, and prayed.

 Americans showed deep interest in the presidential race.
 A record 103 million voted early this year, opting to avoid waiting in long lines at polling locations during a pandemic.
 With counting continuing in some states, Biden had already received more than 74 million votes, more than any presidential candidate before him.